Perfect Pillowy Potato Gnocchi

 - Microwave Method: Rinse potatoes and microwave on high for 5 to 7 minutes, depending on size, OR until very tender (use a fork to check if they are very tender).
 Using a kitchen towel to help handle the potatoes, half them and scoop the flesh into a large bowl.

 - Boiling Method: Rinse the potatoes and leave them unpeeled.
 Boil in a pot of water until very tender.
 Once warm, peel the potatoes and scoop the flesh out into a large bowl.
+This is my recommended method, as the potatoes are so much easier to mash, and there are fewer, if any, lumps.

 - Baking: Bake the potatoes on a large baking sheet for at least one hour at 350℉ (180℃).
 They must be very tender (use a fork to check in multiple spots).
 Remove from oven, and use a kitchen towel to handle.
 Half each potato and scoop the flesh into a large bowl.